Peter Cushing: Hammer Frankenstein films

 The Curse of Frankenstein was an overnight success, bringing both Cushing and Lee worldwide fame.
 The two men continued to work together in many films for Hammer, and their names became synonymous with the company.
 Cushing reprised the role of Baron Victor Frankenstein in five sequels.
 In the first, The Revenge of Frankenstein (1958), his protagonist is sentenced to death by guillotine, but he flees and hides under the alias Doctor Victor Stein.
-He returned for The Evil of Frankenstein (1963), where the Baron has a carnival hypnotist resurrect his monster's inactive brain, and Frankenstein Created Woman (1967), in which the Frankenstein's monster is a woman played by Playboy magazine centrefold model Susan Denberg.
+He returned for The Evil of Frankenstein (1963), where the Baron has a carnival hypnotist resurrect his monster's inactive brain, and Frankenstein Created Woman (1967), in which the Frankenstein's monster is a woman played by the Playboy magazine centrefold model Susan Denberg.
 Cushing played the lead role twice more in Frankenstein Must Be Destroyed (1969) and Frankenstein and the Monster from Hell (1974).
 The former film portrays Frankenstein as a far more ruthless character than had been seen before, and features a scene in which Cushing's Frankenstein rapes the character played by Veronica Carlson.
-Neither Carlson nor Cushing wanted to do the scene, filmed despite director Terence Fisher's objections, and the controversial sequence was edited out of the film for its American release.
+Neither Carlson nor Cushing wanted to do the scene, filmed despite the director Terence Fisher's objections, and the controversial sequence was edited out of the film for its American release.
 In Frankenstein and the Monster from Hell, Cushing portrayed Frankenstein as having gone completely mad, in a fitting coda to the earlier films.